 - Not for credit courses are customized to the needs of the contracting agency and when feasibly will be designed in collaboration with related department faculty.

 - All costs associated with delivering the contract including administrative costs, instructional supplies and materials, equipment, indirect costs, etc., will be recovered from the funds generated by the contract.

 The Economic and Workforce Development team creates the contract which includes a contract scope of work, date and time logistics, scope of work for the instructor, and the contract fee for all costs associated with the contract.
-The contract is signed by the Vice President, or Associate Vice President of Academic Affairs and is submitted for ratification by the District Board of Trustees.
+The contract is signed by the Vice President of Academic Affairs and is submitted for ratification by the District Board of Trustees.